-Conservative co-chairman and Johnson ally Ben Elliot quits
+Priti Patel to step down as home secretary, ahead of new PM

 - Published

+Writing to Mr Johnson, the Witham MP said "Britain had always been a beacon for freedom and democracy and I have been proud to work with you over the last three years to make that light shine brighter.

+"All this has been achieved despite the relentless efforts of our political opponents and left-wing activists, lawyers and campaigners."

-Ben Elliot has resigned as Conservative co-chairman following Liz Truss's election as party leader.
+Earlier, Ben Elliot resigned as Conservative co-chairman following Liz Truss's election as party leader.

 Mr Elliot oversaw a huge increase in donations to the party from wealthy individuals after his friend Boris Johnson gave him the role in 2019.